 In addition, LEDs do not give off heat and unlike compact fluorescent lights, they do not contain any mercury, meaning they are a safe choice for households.

-(Check out this page if you would like to know more about our custom neon signs cheap).
+(Check out this page if you would like to buy neon signs cheap).

 LEDs emit light in one specific direction and it took a while to perfect the technology to get the lights to emit light in all directions similar to the way incandescent household bulbs do.